 This quarterly report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, which we refer to as the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, which we refer to as the Exchange Act.
-For this purpose, any statements contained in this quarterly report, other than statements of historical fact, regarding the timing for a decision by AstraZeneca whether to conduct further development of AZD3480 (TC-1734) in Alzheimer's disease or attention deficit/hyperactivity disorder, or ADHD, the progress or scope of the research and development of our product candidates, such as the number of subjects to be enrolled in any clinical trial, the timing for initiation or completion of or availability of results from any clinical trial or the indication for which any of our product candidates may be developed, the benefits of our product candidates, the period of our preclinical research collaboration with AstraZeneca, any future payments that AstraZeneca or GlaxoSmithKline may make to us, our continued sale of Inversine®, our future operations, financial position, revenues, costs or expenses, or our strategies, prospects, plans, expectations or objectives are forwardlooking statements made under the provisions of The Private Securities Litigation Reform Act of 1995.
-In some cases, words such as "may," "will," "could," "would," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "scheduled" or other comparable words identify forward-looking statements.
-Actual results, performance or experience may differ materially from those expressed or implied by forward-looking statements as a result of various important factors, including our critical accounting policies and risks and uncertainties relating to: our dependence on the success of our collaboration with AstraZeneca and our alliance with GlaxoSmithKline; the significant control that AstraZeneca has over the development of AZD3480, including as to whether to conduct any further development of AZD3480 in Alzheimer's disease or ADHD; difficulties or delays in analysis of data from the clinical trial of AZD3480 in ADHD in adults; the conduct and results of clinical trials and non-clinical studies and assessments of TC-5214 and our other product candidates, including the performance of third parties engaged to execute such trials, studies and assessments, delays resulting from any changes to the applicable protocols and difficulties or delays in the completion of subject enrollment or data analysis; our ability to establish additional strategic alliances, collaborations and licensing or other arrangements on favorable terms; and the timing and success of submission, acceptance and approval of regulatory filings.
-These and other risks and uncertainties are described in greater detail under the caption "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2008 and in other filings that we make with the Securities and Exchange Commission, or SEC.
+For this purpose, any statements contained in this quarterly report, other than statements of historical fact, regarding: the progress, scope or duration of the development of TC-5214, AZD3480 (TC-1734), AZD1446 (TC-6683), TC-5619 or any of our other product candidates, such as the size, design, conduct or objective of any clinical trial, the timing for initiation or completion of or availability of results from any clinical trial or the indication(s) for which the product candidate may be developed; the benefits that may be derived from any of our product candidates; a strategic alliance, collaboration, licensing or other arrangement with respect to TC-5214; the period of our preclinical research collaboration with AstraZeneca; any payments that AstraZeneca or GlaxoSmithKline may make to us; the period over which we will conduct grant-funded research; the discontinuation of the sale of Inversine®; our future operations, financial position, revenues, costs or expenses; or our strategies, prospects, plans, expectations or objectives are forward-looking statements made under the provisions of The Private Securities Litigation Reform Act of 1995.
+In some cases, words such as "may," "will," "could," "should," "expect," "intend," "plan," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue," "scheduled" or other comparable words identify forward-looking statements.
+Actual results, performance or experience may differ materially from those expressed or implied by forward-looking statements as a result of various important factors, including our critical accounting policies and risks and uncertainties relating to: our ability to establish a strategic alliance, collaboration or licensing or other arrangement with respect to TC-5214 and the time and complexity involved; our dependence on the success of our collaboration with AstraZeneca and our alliance with GlaxoSmithKline; the significant control that AstraZeneca has over the development of AZD3480 and AZD1446, including as to the conduct of any further development of AZD3480 in attention deficit/hyperactivity disorder or AZD1446 in Alzheimer's disease and the scope and design of any future clinical trial of AZD3480 or AZD1446; the conduct and results of clinical trials and non-clinical studies and assessments of TC-5214, AZD3480, AZD1446, TC-5619 and our other product candidates, including the performance of third parties engaged to execute such trials, studies and assessments, delays resulting from any changes to the applicable protocols and difficulties or delays in the completion of subject enrollment or data analysis; and the timing and success of submission, acceptance and approval of regulatory filings.
+These and other risks and uncertainties are described in greater detail under the caption "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2008, in Item 1A of Part II of this quarterly report and in other filings that we make with the Securities and Exchange Commission, or SEC.
 As a result of the risks and uncertainties, the results or events indicated by the forward-looking statements may not occur.
 We caution you not to place undue reliance on any forward-looking statement.